Foundation.jpg

 Westminster Presbyterian Church Foundation was incorporated in 1974 for the purpose of supporting the religious and charitable mission of Westminster Presbyterian Church.
 The Foundation is a separate legal entity from Westminster Church that is tax-exempt and can invest gifts for long term growth and appreciation.
 Since the receipt of the first bequest in 1975, hundreds of individuals and families have contributed to the Foundation through bequests, direct gifts, memorials, and other contributions.

 Gifts, bequests, or memorials may be made to Westminster Foundation in honor of family or friends, in memory of loved ones, or in recognition of special occasions (birthdays, anniversaries, etc.).
-Undesignated gifts are used to further the mission and ministry of the church.
+Earnings from undesignated gifts are used at the discretion of the Session to further the mission and ministry of the church.
 Gifts also may be designated for a specific program such as music, mission outreach, Christian education or building needs.
 No gift is too small, for each is meaningful in the continuing ministry of the church.
-To learn more about bequests or to make a gift to Westminster Foundation, please call the church office, 515-274-1534, or e-mail Matt Crooks, business administrator at Westminster.
+To learn more about bequests or to make a gift to Westminster Foundation, please call the church office, 515-274-1534, or e-mail Ruth Bloxham, business administrator at Westminster.
 As always, you should consult with professionals with expertise in related fields, such as attorneys and investment counselors, when making these very important decisions.

 Westminster Society: Recognizing Your Generosity